piascik/liric/README.md

 * The ngat repo/package must be installed: https://github.com/LivTel/ngat
 * The software can only be built from within an LT development environment

-* The ics_gui package should be installed on the machine you wish to control the instrument from.: ttps://github.com/LivTel/ics_gui
+* The ics_gui package should be installed on the machine you wish to control the instrument from: https://github.com/LivTel/ics_gui